ForbesLindesay/umd/README.md

 Universal Module Definition for use in automated build systems

  - simple synchronous wrapping of a string
- - optional wrapping of a "stream" with genuine streaming
  - `return` style module support
  - CommonJS support
  - prevents internal UMDs from conflicting